 Contact us at Rutter Mills for a free consultation

-We serve clients in Virginia Beach and surrounding areas, including Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Suffolk.
-As we work on a contingency basis, there is no fee unless we win compensation.
+We serve clients in Virginia Beach, Newport News, and surrounding areas, including Chesapeake, Hampton, Williamsburg, Norfolk, Portsmouth, and Suffolk.
+We work on a contingency basis, so there is no fee unless we get you a settlement or win your case.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”